PDob02/Group_Project_May_2022/README.md

 ![](https://github.com/PDob02/Group_Project_May_2022/blob/pdobry/segment_1/Images/Git_Branches_Segment_1.png) -->
 ==================

-**Communication protocols:**

-We have met for both of the classes & office hours this week as well as on Tuesday, Friday, & Sunday.
-After our TAs approved the project on Saturday we pushed the final commits on Sunday night.
-We have been using Slack, Zoom, & other tools to communicate.

 ### Questions we hoped to answer with the data

 Based on the information provided in the data, the group would like to determine the sucess of a movie based on the following: